admirkrilasevic/bazar-ba/README.md

-Bazar.ba is an e-commerce web application, that provides a platform for small businesses and creators to sell their products and manage orders free of charge.
-This application is a part of my graduation project and will be developed using Spring Boot and React, with a PostgreSQL database.
+Bazar.ba is envisioned as an e-commerce web application, that provides a platform for small businesses and creators to sell their products and manage orders free of charge.

+This application is a part of my Bachelor graduation project and will be developed using Spring Boot and React, with a PostgreSQL database.

+Live version is available [here](https://bazar-ba.herokuapp.com) <br>
+API documentation is available [here](https://bazar-ba-server.herokuapp.com/swagger-ui.html)